|

 Forecaster: |

 | During the past 24 hours, solar activity was moderate.
-Five active sunspot regions were on the visble disk with 1 M-Class flare produced.
-The solar wind speed decreased to about 550 km/s, the geomagnetic field was at active levels for 9 hours, and was unsettled for the rest of the time. |
+Seven active sunspot regions were on the visble disk without M-class and above flares produced.
+Due to effects of a recurrent coronal hole high speed stream and CME from 31 Dec, the solar wind speed increased to about 600 km/s.
+The geomagnetic field reached minor storm levels for 6 hours, active levels for 3 hours and was quiet to unsettled for the rest of the time. |

-| Within the next three days, solar activity is expected to be low.
-The geomagnetic field is expected to reach isolated active to mionr storm levels on 17 Nov due to the effects of a recurrent coronal hole high speed stream.
-It will be quiet to unsettled for the rest of the time. |
+| Within the next three days, solar activity is expected to be mainly low with chances for M-class flares.
+The geomagnetic field is expected to reach isolated active to storm levels due to effects of a recurrent coronal hole high speed stream and CMEs from 31 Dec and 1 Jan. |

 |